Day 1 London - Budapest

 Enjoy a full day in Passau, a city best known for St Stephan’s Cathedral, home to the world’s largest cathedral organ.
 You may also like to take a path through the forest to Veste Oberhaus.
 Built for the prince-bishops in order to control commerce across the three rivers that converge here; the Danube, Inn and Ilz; the former castle enjoys fantastic views and the museum tells a history of repeated attacks and a stint as a military prison.
 We dock in Linz later tonight.

-Spend this morning in the elegant, creative city of Linz, with the option to wander freely through the charming Old Town or to take an optional tour.
+Spend today in the elegant, creative city of Linz, with the option to wander freely through the charming Old Town or to take an optional tour.
 The Old Town boasts many historic buildings with a mix of modern architecture, including Linzer Schloss.
 Or for a fresh look, the city has daring art installations and the Ars Electronica Centre, a museum of the future where you can interact with robots and take a virtual journey through space.
-This afternoon we cruise through Austria’s scenic UNESCO-listed Wachau Valley to Dürnstein, where we dock overnight.
+We dock overnight.

 Day 9 Vienna

-Our cruise comes to an end in Vienna, where we disembark and transfer to our hotel, the Lindner Hotel am Belvedere (4T), where we stay for two nights.
-The rest of the day is free to explore this delightful city.
+Our cruise comes to an end in Vienna, where we disembark.
+We have included a tour of this fascinating city, before transferring to our hotel, the Hilton Vienna Danube Waterfront (4T) or Austria Trend Parkhotel Schönbrunn (4T), where we stay for two nights.

 Day 10 Vienna